CyrilleB79/poeditMadeEasy/README.md

 ### Corrections  ###
 -  since nvda global command (nvda+shift+end) serve the same, Removed the status gesture added in 1.0dev.
 - Fixed the bug that  was indicating  unusual error in some messages.

+## Changes in 3.0dev ##
+- Bug fixing.
+- More clarity in error checking.